AET is Here!

 All-electronic tolling (AET) eliminates the need for toll booths and cash payments by using E-ZPass transponders and license plate recognition technology to collect tolls seamlessly.
 AET provides a faster, safer, and more efficient driving experience.

-AET reduces congestion, minimizes environmental impacts, and improves traffic flow by allowing vehicles to travel without stopping.
+AET reduces congestion, minimizes environmental impacts and improves traffic flow by allowing vehicles to travel without stopping.

 No Stopping